-Taking the bus is pretty easy and most buses will stop at each location, but if you see your bus arriving make it clear you want them to stop it by stepping forward and giving a wave.
+Getting around Chinhae and Busan by bus is another good option, with the unlimited number of local buses throughout the day.
+The buses consist of three types: regular, express and late-night buses.
+When riding, look at its route and plan your itinerary, particularly if the bus is crowded.
+Local buses usually display the destination in both English and Korean, including recorded announcements on the next stop.
+Most buses will stop at each location, but if you see your bus arriving make it clear you want them to stop it by stepping forward and giving a wave.
 Be aware of the bus mirrors when it pulls into the stop and have your cash or transport card ready when you step on the bus as they only stop for a very short time.